 Things to consider before starting a laundromat

 While starting a laundromat requires significant initial funding, mainly to purchase washers and dryers, laundromats offer steady year-round income that doesn’t fluctuate much with the seasons, holidays, or other factors that affect other types of businesses.
-This type of business requires only minimal inventory management of dispensable laundry detergent and softener, which can also make it an appealing option to entrepreneurs looking for a non-retail business.
+This type of business requires only minimal inventory management of dispensable laundry detergent and softener, making it an appealing option to entrepreneurs looking for a non-retail business.

 Laundromats provide a service that many adults need, but it’s important to strategically locate a laundromat in an area where people do not have washers and dryers of their own.
 Finding a town with many apartments in a lower-income area is one good strategy, but existing laundromats can provide competition.
-Creating a new laundromat that has a bright, airy, comfortable environment complete with televisions, free Wi-Fi, and other appealing amenities can help to attract and build business.
+Creating a new laundromat with a bright, airy, comfortable environment complete with televisions, free Wi-Fi, and other appealing amenities can help attract and build business.

 One of the major perks of owning a laundromat is that the business is flexible.
 Because customers do their own laundry, training employees is a fairly simple process.
-Once the laundromat is up and running, owners have scheduling flexibility and can even manage their laundromats in addition to other business pursuits.
+Once the laundromat is up and running, owners have scheduling flexibility and can even manage their laundromats and other business pursuits.

 The downside to starting a laundromat is the financial investment required.
 But with a detailed business plan and an understanding of the local area and its needs, laundromat owners can secure funding to help with that initial startup phase.